 While I endeavor never to delete the files that were used in your final gallery, RAW files that were not chosen will eventually need to be permanently deleted to free up space, keep my costs down and speed up my systems.

 If there is anything you are not happy about, please tell me ASAP.
 I will ‘close your file’ 6 weeks after you receive your final gallery.

 Leave 5* reviews for your photographer!

 I know everyone says it these days.
 But for high-touch boutique businesses, where client volumes are low and new customers only find us online, a 5* review is priceless.

 I have put together some information to help you write fleshed-out, informative reviews.
 It’s super easy and shouldn’t take more than 10 mins of your time.
-Let me know and I’ll send you the link if you need some quick pointers as to where to start!
+Please read my super detailed and actionable guide to writing a review for your wedding photographer.